Everything you need to know about eproofs.

 - images that have moved or are blurry

 The onscreen colors of the eproof will not precisely match the printed version of your book.
 We recommend that you order at least one physical copy of the book before placing a large order.

-Click on the yellow button and then the title of your book, written in blue.
-This takes you to the title approval page, where you can download your eProof.
+Click on the yellow button and then the title of your book, shown in blue.
+This takes you to the title approval page, where you can download your eproof.
 Click on the green download proof link.

-- 2) Approve the title and keep it out of distribution until a later date (you can enable distribution at any time)
+- 2) Approve the eproof for the book and keep it out of distribution until a later date (you can enable distribution at any time)

-If your title has never been in production and you reject your eProof, you may upload new files at no cost.
+If your book has never been in production and the eproof is rejected, you may upload new or revised files at no cost.

-Because it is difficult to determine exactly what your book will look like until it is printed, we provide publishers with the option to approve the eProof, but keep their titles out of distribution until reviewing a printed copy.
+Because it is difficult to determine exactly what your book will look like until it is printed, publishers have the option to approve the eproof, but keep the book out of distribution until reviewing a printed copy.

-If you decide you want to upload new files, you may do so by submitting a Revision.
-To submit a revision, click on the title of your book and the Upload New Files.
+If you decide you want to upload new files, you may do so by uploading and submitting a revised file.
+To submit a revision, click on the title of your book and the Upload New Files button.

 When reviewing eproofs and PDFs, you will often see hairlines.
 These thin, light-colored lines are a result of a transparency flattener used by PDF creators and will sometimes appear around text boxes and masked images.
-Fortunately, these hairlines are only visible in your PDF and will not print when the book is produced.
-These lines may appear on both cover and interior files.
+Fortunately, these hairlines are only visible in your PDF and will not appear when the book is printed.
+These lines may appear in the eproof for both the cover and interior files.